tonehunt-org/tonehunt/README.md

 4. Set up Supabase credentials

 After creating a new project and database, go to your Supabase dashboard and click on the "Settings" tab.
 Under the "API" section, you will find your Supabase URL and public and secret keys.
 Copy these credentials as you will need them later to connect your Remix app with Supabase.
+Under the "Database" section, you will find the Connection String to connect to your database.

 5. Set up environment variables